 Drop Shipping Versus Affiliate Marketing: Which One is Right for You?

-Now that we have examined the advantages and disadvantages of drop shipping and affiliate marketing, let’s explore how to determine which path is the right fit for your online business model for your goals and aspirations, by considering the following factors:
+Now that we have examined the advantages and disadvantages of drop shipping and affiliate marketing, let’s explore how to determine which path is the right fit for your online business and for your goals and aspirations, by considering the following factors:

 Identifying Your Goals and Resources